Tom Daley: Personal life

-Daley and Black met at an industry event, with Daley later saying that it was "a real love-at-first-sight thing".
-He announced their engagement on 1 October 2015.
-Daley and Black married at Bovey Castle in Devon on 6 May 2017.
-On 14 February 2018, Daley announced via Instagram that he and Black were expecting their first child through surrogacy.
-Their son was born in June.
-The family lives in London.
-Daley and Black do not share pictures with their son's face online or on social media accounts.

-Daley likes to knit and crochet, hobbies he took up after the COVID-19 pandemic lockdown began.
-During the 2020 Summer Olympics in Tokyo, Daley unveiled an Olympic-themed knitted cardigan he had made.
-Television coverage of diving events frequently showed Daley knitting, in the stands, while he watched other athletes compete.
+Daley likes to knit and crochet, hobbies he took up when the COVID-19 pandemic lockdown began.
+During the 2020 and 2024 Summer Olympics television coverage of diving events, Daley was frequently shown knitting in the stands while he watched other athletes compete.
 He maintains a separate Instagram account dedicated to his knitting and crochet projects.
+In November 2024 an exhibition of his knitting work in Japan was announced, which would be part of his campaign for the rights of LGBTQ+ people.

 Views

 In August 2014, Daley was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 In a statement made on the eve of the Commonwealth Heads of Government Meeting 2018, Daley called on Commonwealth countries to repeal their anti-gay laws.
 In response, the-then UK Foreign Secretary Boris Johnson told BBC Radio 1's Newsbeat that he would raise concerns about gay rights with leaders of countries where homosexuality is illegal.
 There have been repeated calls from the Office of the United Nations High Commissioner for Human Rights for governments to safeguard the rights of their vulnerable LGBT minorities.
-Prime Minister Theresa May said she "deeply regretted" Britain's historical legacy of anti-gay laws across the British Commonwealth.

-In October 2021, Daley said he would make it his "mission" to campaign for countries where homosexuality is punishable by death to be banned from the next Olympics, "to make it so that the countries [where it's] punishable by death for LGBT people are not allowed to compete at the Olympic Games."
+In October 2021, Daley said he would make it his "mission" to campaign for countries where homosexuality is punishable by death to be banned from the next Olympics.